Baltimore Police Department: Modern day

 including limits on when and how the [police] can engage individuals suspected of criminal activity.
 It orders more training for police on de-escalation tactics and interactions with youths, those with mental illness and protesters, as well as more supervision for officers.

 U.S. District Judge James K. Bredar approved the decree in early April 2017, with commitment from Mayor Catherine Pugh and Police Commissioner Kevin Davis to make the changes proposed.
 Pugh already had included $10 million in the city budget for this purpose.
 The city will also be required to invest in better technology and equipment, and "for the Police Department to enhance civilian oversight and transparency."
 He denied a Department of Justice request to postpone signing the decree for 30 days in order to allow review by the Trump Administration.

 On May 10, 2018, newly appointed Police Commissioner Darryl De Sousa was charged in U.S. District Court with three misdemeanor counts of failing to file federal taxes for 2013, 2014 and 2015.
 Mayor Catherine Pugh initially expressed support for De Sousa, but a day later she suspended him with pay pending the resolution of the charges against him.
 De Sousa resigned several days later.

 In 2021, the Maryland General Assembly passed a bill to transfer full control of the department from the state to the city.
 The transfer is contingent on city voters' approval of a charter amendment.
 Mayor Brandon Scott plans to assemble a panel tasked with finding ways that funding could be shifted from police to other agencies.
 Though Gov. Larry Hogan publicly questioned Scott's plans, he let the bill become law without his signature.

+As of 2021, 60% of sworn BPD officers were racial or ethnic minorities, with both black and white officers making up 40% of the force.
+Female officers comprised 15% of the department.